Bikeman868/OwinFramework.Middleware/OwinFramework.FormIdentification/readme.md

-# OWIN Framework Form Identification Middleware

 This middleware allows users of your site to:

 * Create an account using an email address and a password by making an HTTPS POST request to the URL that you have configured (defaults to `/formId/signup`).
 On success redirects the user to a welcome page whose URL you can configure (defaults to `/welcome`).
   On failure redirects the user to a failed/retry page whose URL you can configure (defaults to `/formId/signup`).
 Your application is responsible for delivering the UI, this middleware just accepts the POST, creates the account or not, and performs a redriection.
 * Ask for a remember me cookie to be stored on their browser so that they don't have to log in again each time they visit the web site.
 * Log into an existing account using the email address and password used to create the account.
 The email and password must be sent in an HTTPS POST to a URL that you can configure (defaults to `/formId/signin`).
 The POST will result in a redirect response.
 The URLs for the success and fail cases can both be configured.
 Your application is responsible for handling the HTTP(S) GET requests for these URLs.
 * Verify their email address by clicking a one-time activiation link in the welcome email.
 * Change their password by providing their current password and a new one.
 * Change their email address by providing their current email and password.
 * Confirm their new email address by clicking a link in the confirmation email.
 * Revert the email address change by clicking a link in an email that is sent to the original email address.
 * Logout, securing their account and deleting the remember me cookie.
 * Request a time-limited password reset email to be sent.
 * Click the single use link in the password reset email and reset their password without knowing their current password.

 Note that there are other middleware packages that provide user identification from social media, shared secrets and certificates.
 These middleware packages will all work